StanfordBDHG/LLMonFHIR/README.md

 You can build and run the application using [Xcode](https://developer.apple.com/xcode/) by opening up the **LLMonFHIR.xcodeproj**.

+## Network-local privacy-focused Fog LLM Mode

+LLMonFHIR can run LLM inference for resource summarization and interpretation on nearby machines in your local network, called fog nodes, instead of only on-device or in the cloud.
+The app discovers a fog node via mDNS, connects to it, and streams model responses back while dispatching inference tasks.
+This setup provides low latency, strong performance, and improved privacy, since models run on your own hardware inside your own network.

+For instructions on running a minimal Docker-based fog node on Linux or macOS, see [FogNode/README.md](FogNode/README.md).

 ## Contributors & License

 This project is based on [Spezi](https://github.com/StanfordSpezi/Spezi) framework and builds on top of the [Stanford Spezi Template Application](https://github.com/StanfordSpezi/SpeziTemplateApplication) provided using the MIT license.